helloanh/vr-development-portfolio/README.md

 5. Project 2

 ## Learning Resources
-I've used mostly MOOCs to update my skills.
+I've used mostly MOOCs to update my software development skills.
 I decided to start with getting a general foundation with VR by focusing on one game platform, the Unity3D.
 Because I want to do more mobile VR, the community recommend Unity3D as suppose to Unreal Engine.
-There are more online resources and projects on Unity.
+Another reason for selecting Unity is because online learning materials on Unity.

 You can view the full list and my review [here](/VR-Learning-Resources.md).